1. Home

 Length of Trip: Total cruise time is about 90 minutes, pier to pier.

-Schedules: Both companies offer 2-3 departures and returns daily.
+Schedules: Both companies offer 2-3 departures and returns daily from mid-May to mid-October.
+Baystate Cruises also has a weekends-only sailing from mid-October to early December.
 Additional sailings are usually offered on holiday weekends.

 Fares: Fares vary by company.
-From $92+ round trip for adults, 90+ for seniors, children's fares vary by company and child's age.
+From about $100+ one-way for adults, $99+ for seniors, children's fares vary by child's age.

 More Info: Bay State Cruise Company | City Cruises